Stratis-Dermanoutsos/Login-Form/README.md

 # Login-Form
-A basic WindowsFormsApp implementation for a Login window.
+A basic Login form implemented using WindowsForms and C#.